alexwlchan/alexwlchan.net/src/_drafts/safari-tabs.md

 Where possible, I prefer to solve their problems with the builtin tools, rather than installing lots of extra stuff on their computers.

 I used to rely on the builtin Python, but now Apple is (finally) [removing it][python], I'll have to switch to something else, and JXA seems like the best choice.
-Although I'll continue to have a Python installation on my computers, I'll start reaching for JXA in future automations – as a way to practice for when I'm working on somebody else's Mac.
+Although I'll continue to have a Python installation on my own computers, I'll start reaching for JXA in future automations – as a way to practice for when I'm working on somebody else's Mac.

 [python]: https://developer.apple.com/documentation/macos-release-notes/macos-12_3-release-notes#Python